pabera/chaplin-generators/README.md

 These generators are made to work with [Chaplin](https://github.com/chaplinjs/chaplin), an application architecture on top of [Backbone](https://github.com/documentcloud/backbone).

-Using [thor](https://github.com/wycats/thor), it works like normal Rails generators.
+Using [thor](https://github.com/wycats/thor), they have the look and feel like normal Rails generators.
 Currently it only works at a certain application architecture, please be aware of that.
 The generation is based on the current [Chaplin-Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) application.
 Since Chaplin is basically written in Coffeescript, the generators will also generate CoffeeScript files.

 The current configuration works with the following application scaffold